Is there anything better than tucking into a plate of your favorite ribs slathered in BBQ sauce?

 2. Country Style Pork Ribs

 Country-style ribs are pork chops cut from a pig’s loin.
-They aren’t quite ribs but many people think they are.
+They aren’t quite ribs, but many people think they are.
+Compared to regular pork, country-style ribs are meatier and super easy to cook.
+Y

-You can get a bone-in or boneless country-style ribs.
+You can get bone-in or boneless country-style ribs.
 The latter is a long strip of muscle laced with intercostal meat.

 How To Cook Country Style Pork Ribs